isomerpages/moe-pasirriscrestsec/pages/2025 DIRECT SCHOOL ADMISSION (DSA) EXERCISE.md

 </p>
 <p>We welcome Primary 6 students with talent in the areas of music and performing
 arts, communication/public speaking/journalism, mother tongue languages,
-fencing and leadership to apply to our school under the Direct School Admission (DSA) Exercise.
-Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
+leadership and fencing to apply to our school under the Direct School Admission (DSA) Exercise.&nbsp;&nbsp; Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
 <p>Students who are successfully admitted to the school via DSA are expected
-to honour their commitment to the school, and participate in the activities related to the talent they are selected for throughout their secondary school years.</p>
+to honour their commitment to the school and participate in the activities related to the talent they are selected for throughout their secondary school years.</p>
 <p><strong>DIRECT SCHOOL ADMISSION</strong>